 This version of a statute is also an official version.

 Periodically, the public statutes are revised.
+The last revision was the Revised Statutes 1989.
 The revised statutes replace the statutes enacted by the Legislature.
 The revised statutes are an official version of the statutes published pursuant to the Statute Revision Act.

 Upon a statute coming into force, it is published in the looseleaf consolidation of the public statutes.
 This version of the statute is another official version, whether published as originally enacted or consolicated with amendments.
 The consolidation is published pursuant to the Statute Revision Act and, pursuant to subsection 8(3) of that Act, a statute in the consolidation may be given as evidence of that statute.